azure-devops/ci/smoke/test-runner/README.md

        --testDataBranch             Branch of the test data, default "master" --testDataRoot               Root directory for all the test data, default "smoke/test-data"

+       --skipProcessing             List of file extensions that should not be processed for the $$option$$ replacement, default md, jar, pl, pm.

        --nsgAllowHost               Comma separated hosts that needs to be allowed for SSH access in the newly created Kubernetes master network security group